menushort.gif (14960 bytes)

 If you're a collector who prefers to leave his reels in "as found" condition, don't bother reading the rest of this section.
 On the other hand, if you're interested in removing the grease that has hardened for decades or in seeing the metal under the verdigris, perhaps you can find a few tips here.

 Before cleaning an old reel, one must determine the materials of construction and decide how they can be shown to best advantage.
 For example, old nickel silver can tarnish to a dark brown, making it indistinguishable from brass.
 Most collectors would prefer to remove such a patina, while many collectors prefer to leave the patina on brass.
 Nickel-plated reels almost always look better after cleaning, unless the plating is badly pitted.
 Hard rubber presents its own problems.
 The degree of cleaning and polishing is a matter of taste, but the processes should be carried out to ensure that the character of the reel is not destroyed.
 Whatever you do, don't emulate the dealers who use sandpaper or steel wool to uncover a name stamped on a headcap.
+“At all times…your aim should be to clean and restore an object as near as possible to its original condition.”
+2

 The following types of materials require special care and should not be subjected to some of the cleaning solvents mentioned below: